rtfeldman/seamless-immutable/README.md

 ### Releases

+#### 5.0.1

+Fix missing dev/prod builds for 5.0.0

 #### 5.0.0

 In development build, freeze Dates and ban mutating methods.
+(Note: dev and prod builds were mistakenly not generated for this, so to get this functionality in those builds, use 5.0.1)

 #### 4.1.1